NSLS-II-BMM/BeamlineManual/docs/profile.rst

    This is the first file ipython loads as it starts |bsui|.
    :numref:`See Section %s <namespace>`.

+``BMM_configuration.ini``
+   This windows-style INI file contains configuration information for the instrumentation and network services at the beamlines.

 ``rois.json``
    This is a small database of ROI definitions used by the XSpress3 configuration.